AC2305 (SL) The Art of Hebrew Cantillation (Spring) (3 undergraduate credits)

-IS1321 Introduction to Ethnopsychology (Fall) (3 undergraduate credits)
+IS1321 (SL) Introduction to Ethnopsychology (Fall) (3 undergraduate credits)

 At our core, do all individuals think, feel, and behave in the same ways?
 How do psychology and culture interact?
 In this course, we will look at several major concepts in traditional psychology and consider the extent to which they may apply across cultures.

-WA6370-IN Multidisciplinary Perspectives on World Arts (Fall) (3 graduate credits)
+WA3350-IN Conference Course on World Arts (Summer/TBA) (3 undergraduate credits)